mxro/js-api/README.md

 js-api
 ======

-An interface to work with JavaScript from Java.
+An beautiful way to call JavaScript from Java.